srfoster/cis-110/textbook/content/overviews/03-a-lot-of-computers/index.md

 ### Conflict

-When millions of computers connect billions of people, new forms of conflict emerge that humanity has never faced before.
-These digital conflicts range from legal disputes over intellectual property to harmful social behaviors that can affect real lives.
+When millions of computers connect billions of people around the world, new forms of conflict emerge that humanity has never faced before.
+These digital conflicts can range from legal disputes over intellectual property to harmful social behaviors such as cyberbullying that can affect real lives outside of the digital world.

 **Digital Copyright Challenges:**
 - **Content Creation vs. Sharing**: The ease of copying digital content creates tension between creators' rights and users' sharing habits